Why I cannot speak for free at your event.

 However, being nice/humble/kind does not mean you have to compromise on what you believe you are worth!
 If you believe you deserve a certain sum, it is important to state it.
 If you have a policy, it is important to abide by it.

 Also I have no issues at all with those folks who don't charge anything to speak at an event.
 I am happy if you get a speaker for your event, who is willing to work for free.
 It just doesn't work for me.

-If you have understood the point I am making, show me some love please, by leaving me a comment, so I know that you get it!
+If you have understood the point I am making, leave me a comment.

 Thank you! <3

-1. I am embedding the tweets I got in response to this post.
+1. I am embedding two of the many many tweets I got in response to this post.
 Thank you folks--your support means a lot to me.

 @preetishenoy Well-said PreetI!— Vinita Dawra Nangia (@VinitaNangia) February 2, 2017

 2. This same person wrote me a long long lone e-mail after reading this post of mine, explaining their college policy and how their college is a 'Institute of Repute'.
 Here's the thing-- Nobody questioned the college policy.
 What I am shocked at is how nasty the tone of his email got , after I explained my stance on speaking assignments.

 Ps: Those of you who are in Calicut, I will be at the Kerala Lit fest tomorrow.
 (2nd Feb 2017)

 Grab my latest book: http://preeti.io/a